getmoro/moro/README.md

 ### No node on your machine?

-You can download the executable binary files from [releases page](https://github.com/omidfi/moro/releases)
+You can download the executable files from [releases page](https://github.com/omidfi/moro/releases) for Linux, Mac and Windows.